 === SQL Language compatibility

 CockroachDB is broadly compatible with the PostgreSQL implementation of the SQL:2016 standard.
-The SQL:2016 standard contains a number of independent modules, and no major database implements all of the standard.
+The SQL:2016 standard contains a number of independent modules, and no major database implements all of the standards.
 However, the PostgreSQL implementation of SQL is arguably as close to "standard" as exists in the database community.

 CockroachDB varies from PostgreSQL in a couple of areas: